jrem08/jrem08/README.md

 ---

-> 🎯 "No se trata solo de programar, sino de entender los problemas del mundo real para crear soluciones que lo transformen"
+> 🎯 "Todo el mundo deberia aprender a programar, porque te enseña a pensar."

 ---